 ) John may not have been able to see that only in Christ's second coming would He carry out His full work as the final Judge.
-Second, Christ brought n

-Dan.
+Second, Christ brought n o political or military might; no external pomp and power as men might expect.
+The OT describes the Messiah's salvation as spiritual in nature, but with political effects (Dan.
 2:45

 ), and John taught nothing different.
 But John's disciples, the Zealots, and others then and now too easily expect Christ to immediately crush His political and military enemies, and John was tempted to think this way as much as any.
-After all, John was in prison, and in his weaker moments would easily be disappointed as he remembered God's promises that the Messiah would bring good news to the poor, bind up the brokenhearted, open the eyes of the blind, and prisoner free set the declared Jesus to be the " John was a prophet, and by divine inspiration and authority had Son of God
+After all, John was in prison, and in his weaker moments would easily be disappointed as he remembered God's promises that the Messiah would bring good news to the poor, bind up the brokenhearted, open the eyes of the blind, and set the prisoner free